zhumo/fema_disasters/README.md

 # To Do
 * Fix Michigan
 * Fix border highlighting, which is inconsistent across states.
 Some borders seem thicker than others.
+* State does not highlight when hovering over the circle.
 * Add numbers to each circle
   * Currently technically doable, but it gets kind of ugly with small states.
 I need to figure out the design.
   * Maybe separate out the small states to a panel on the right?